qdrvm/kagome/docs/source/tutorials/first_kagome_chain.md

 > ```
 > ---

-For this tutorial you can start single node network as follows:
+For this tutorial you can start a single node network as follows:

 ```
 kagome_validating \